ismms-himc/clustergrammer2-notebooks/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ismms-himc/clustergrammer2_examples/master?urlpath=lab)

-# 1.0 Example Notebooks with Toy dataset
+# 1.0 Example Notebooks
+These notebooks show how Clustergrammer2 can be used on a simple 'toy' dataset.

 ### View Notebook on NBViewer